Use Cases

 }

-We will then apply this parameter to a dimension that ties the parameter's filter values to our different timeframe fields.
+You can then apply this parameter to a dimension that ties the parameter's filter values to the different timeframe fields.

 ortype: integer